RabbitMQ Installation

 Install Erlang

 Before installing RabbitMQ, you will need to install Erlang.
 Erlang is the underlying programming language that RabbitMQ is built upon.
 Erlang is regularly updated and it's important that you install a version that is supported by RabbitMQ.
-Check here to see the current versions and compatability before installing.
+Check here to see the current versions and compatibility before installing.

 Install RabbitMQ